PUT-JUG/proj-mp/src/Topic 4 - SLAM.md

 - `RIGHT.R` - rectification transform (rotation matrix) for the right camera
 - `RIGHT.P` - projection matrix in the rectified coordinate systems for the right camera

 To obtain all of the necessary stereo vision system parameters, it has to be calibrated.
 In this example, it was already done with the use of [kalibr toolbox](https://github.com/ethz-asl/kalibr).
-[Here](https://github.com/ethz-asl/kalibr/wiki/multiple-camera-calibration) is the description of how it was done.

-In short, a stereo vision system is calibrated by capturing multiple synchronized image pairs of a known calibration pattern, such as a checkerboard, using both cameras.
+Stereo vision system is calibrated by capturing multiple synchronized image pairs of a known calibration pattern, such as a checkerboard, using both cameras.
 The calibration pattern has to be visible in the field of view of both cameras.
 Feature points (e.g., corners) are detected in each image, and their correspondences across the two views are identified.
-Such set of images is used ot estimate the intrinsic parameters of both cameras (focal length, principal point, distortion coefficients) and extrinsic parameters of a stereo vision system (rotation and translation between cameras) using an optimization process.
+Such set of images is used to estimate the intrinsic parameters of both cameras (focal length, principal point, distortion coefficients) and extrinsic parameters of a stereo vision system (rotation and translation between cameras) using an optimization process.

 <figure align="center">
 <img src="https://cdn.araintelligence.com/images/calibration/stereo_image_21.jpg"